risd-web/wd-winter18/README.md

 * Test in Google Chrome, Safari, and/or Firefox — assignments will be evaluated in Firefox

 ## Lectures
-* All lectures are posted on [Google Drive](https://drive.google.com/open?id=19l_cfMKDG498TPKCjukv4VPz-fwGlF6X)
+All lectures are posted on [Google Drive](https://drive.google.com/open?id=19l_cfMKDG498TPKCjukv4VPz-fwGlF6X)

 ## Exercises and Projects
-* All assignments are posted on the wiki [Home](https://github.com/risd-web/wd-winter18/wiki) Exercises are in-class / take-home assignments for practicing or extending material covered in class.
+All assignments are posted on the [Home](https://github.com/risd-web/wd-winter18/wiki) page on the Wiki.
+Exercises are in-class / take-home assignments for practicing or extending material covered in class.
 Projects are larger assignments to shape your own content.
 There will be 4 projects over the course of the semester.

 ## Readings
 Readings will be assigned every week.
 We will discuss the readings in class, in relation to work out in the public and by your peers.
 Each student must submit a brief response and 1 question to the appropriate Slack channel the night before the assigned reading is due.
 Your responses may also be replies to existing comments.
 Questions should be oriented for in-class discussion, directed to your fellow students.
 Be prepared to discuss the texts in class.